Jdeww/Mesa-U-Hacks-2.0/README.md

 **AI-Powered Study Platform with OCR and Competitive Learning**

 Nimbus Notes is a comprehensive study platform that transforms your uploaded documents into interactive study materials using AI.
-Upload text files, PDFs, or handwritten notes, and get AI-generated summaries, flashcards, quizzes, and competitive scoreboards.
+Upload text files, PDFs, or handwritten notes seamlessly to the cloud, and get AI-generated summaries, flashcards, quizzes, and competitive scoreboards.
+Ever wanted to see which one of your friends is the smartest?
+Well now you have the perfect chance to get bragging rights.
+It takes multiple users and combines all their notes to make a master summary to help you with your education.

 ##Link to demo video: https://drive.google.com/file/d/1bDneAJv2Zd1_IKepUBEivc18ERxa-7R7/view?usp=sharing